 - Assistance with applications to mainstream benefits (SNAP, TANF, etc.)

 - Access to a SOAR specialist for disability applications

 McKinney-Vento Eligible Student Rights

 - Enroll in school immediately, even if lacking documents normally required for enrollment.

 - Attend classes and actively participate in school activities while needed documents are being gathered.

 - Remain in the same school for the duration of the school year (if feasible and in the student’s best interest) even if he/she moves, or may enroll in the attendance area school where he/she is temporarily staying.

-- Receive transportation to and from school (comparable to other students), if requested.
+- Receive transportation to and from school if eligible and requested.

 - Receive educational services comparable to those provided to other students, according to the students’ needs.